kmw1wlog/getcost/replit.md

-# DataVault Pro - Enterprise Data Marketplace
+# wise itech Pro - Enterprise Data Marketplace

 ## Overview

-DataVault Pro is a B2B enterprise data marketplace platform that sells premium datasets for financial analysis, geospatial intelligence, and consumer behavior analytics.
+wise itech Pro is a B2B enterprise data marketplace platform that sells premium datasets for financial analysis, geospatial intelligence, and consumer behavior analytics.
 The platform features a professional, trust-focused design aimed at data professionals and enterprises.
 It integrates with PayApp (Korean payment gateway) for processing dataset purchases and includes cash receipt issuance functionality.

 ## User Preferences